roackb2/pat-tree/README.md

 For example, `"0.1.2"` is the index of the character `"測"`.

+# Performance

+All operations are fast, but require more memory and disk space to operate successfully.
+Running on Macbook Pro Retina, connected to local MongoDB, given 8GB memory size by specifying V8 option `--max_old_space_size=8000`, has following performance.

+* Add 32,769 Facebook-like posts by `tree.addDocument()` takes about 5 minutes.
+* After above operation, extract SLP by `tree.extractSLP()` takes about 5 minutes.
+* After above operation, converting to JSON by `tree.toJSON()` and store three collections to database takes about 1 minutes and 5 GB disk space, and about 1,000,000 records of tree nodes.
+* After above operation, find all collections in database and reborn the tree by `tree.reborn()` takes about 1 minutes.
+* After above operation, do text segmentation on 32,769 posts by `tree.segmentDoc()`, given SLPs extracted above, takes about 5 minutes.

 # Release History

+* 1.0.1 Modify README file
 * 1.0.0 Stable release
 * 0.2.8 Improve algorithm of `segmentDoc()`
 * 0.2.7 Fix bug in `reborn()`